 4. Focus on the next step

 Determine the situation you are in that makes you want to give up.
 Is it something that you can find a solution to?
 If YES, find a solution.
-If your answer in a NO, then it might be high time you focus on something that will make you not only feel better and better your life.
+If your answer in a NO, then it might be high time you focus on something positive that will make you not only feel better but also better your life.

 I was at a point when I wanted to quit because my current situation was not only killing me on the inside but also draining my strength.
 I had lost all the motivation that I needed and all I wanted to do was leave.
 But, it took a lot of strength to calm down.

 5. Action point to Never give up

 A wise man once told me, when it gets to a point that you cannot go on, weigh your options and even if it means walking away from what is draining you is the best choice you can ever make, no matter how difficult it might seem, then, WALK AWAY.

 Forget about the fear of having to start again and choose your freedom, peace of mind and free your soul from negative entanglements.
 Starting again does not mean that you are giving up, but simply that you are opening a way for better opportunities.